elliot-huffman/WinInstaller/README.md

 This will install Windows from WIM files.

-I need some help on partitioning disks from the command prompt.

-I am planning on using Windows PE 3 (Windows 7).

-This version is compatible with most computers.
+The script is designed to be run from windows PE. (it can run from normal computers also) (I tested it from my computer *Windows 8*)

-This method is basically future proof, as long am MS keeps using WIM files.
+This method is also basically future proof, as long am MS keeps using WIM files.